phase1geo/tke/plugins/e_menu/README.md

 It means that while editing a file.tcl you can set the caret on desirable Tcl/Tk command/keyword and press Ctrl+F1 (or F1, if you map F1 to e_menu) and after that you would get a help page for the selected Tcl/Tk command/keyword.

-For details of creating and using menus, refer to: http://aplsimple.ucoz.ru/e_menu/e_menu.html
+For details of creating and using menus, refer to:

+  http://aplsimple.ucoz.ru/e_menu/e_menu.html

 This help is available also in the plugin by pressing F1 key or through its popup menu.

+The specific feature of TKE's e_menu is an option available in "Edit / Preferences / Plugins".
+This option switches on / off saving a current file before running the plugin.

 *Note:*
 The plugin was tested under Linux (Debian) and Windows.
-All bug fixes and corrections for other platforms would be appreciated by aplsimple(you-know-what)gmail.com.
+All bug fixes and corrections for other platforms would be appreciated by aplsimple on "gmail.com".

 # List of features